pdeljanov/Symphonia/symphonia-codec-opus/README.md

 ## Codec integration

 Symphonia uses a modular approach where demuxers handle container formats (e.g., OGG) and pass compressed audio streams to decoders.
-The role of your symphonia-codec-opus crate will be strictly limited to decoding Opus-encoded audio streams.
-You should not implement container-level operations such as OGG demuxing, which is already handled by the existing demuxers like symphonia-format-ogg.
+The role of symphonia-codec-opus crate will be strictly limited to decoding Opus-encoded audio streams.
+Container-level operations such as OGG demuxing is already handled by the existing demuxers like symphonia-format-ogg.

 `CodecParameters` is a key structure in Symphonia used to pass audio stream metadata.
 In `symphonia-format-ogg` crate the demuxer extracts and passes metadata from the Ogg container to the Opus decoder via `CodecParameters`.